Pay an Environmental Public Health Invoice

 Florida Department of Health’s Indoor Air Program

-• Florida Department of Health's Indoor Air Program provides expert guidance to Floridians with indoor air concerns in residences, schools, health care facilities, and other public facilities.
-The Florida Department of Health does not offer inspection services.
+• Florida Department of Health’s Indoor Air Program provides expert guidance to Floridians with indoor air concerns in residences, schools, health care facilities, and other public facilities.
+The Florida Department of Health does not offer indoor air inspection services.

 Florida Department of Environmental Protection (DEP)